njw1389/njw1389/README.md

 ### :man_technologist: &nbsp;About Me:

-I'm a third-year Web & Mobile Computing BS student at the Rochester Institute of Technology.
+I'm a third-year Web & Mobile Computing student in the Golisano College of Computing and Information Sciences at Rochester Institute of Technology
 - 📒 Majoring in Web & Mobile Computing

 ---